dgabriele/store/README.md

 # Store
-_Stores_ look and feel like an ORM, but unlike an ORM, there is no database on the other side.
-Instead, all data is resides in memory, in the form of plain Python dicts and B-tree indices.
-Moreover, Stores support **SQL-like _select_** statements in the style of _SQLAlchemy_, **transactions**, **multithreading**, and the source code is rebustly documented.
+This library provides a `Store` datatype for Python.
+Each store looks and feels like an ORM object yet has no database on the back end.
+Instead, all data lives in memory, in the form of plain Python dicts and B-tree indices.
+Stores support **SQL-like _select_ statements** in the style of SQLAlchemy, **atomic transactions** and **multithreading**.

-We greatly encourage open-source collaboration on this Project, so please do have a look!
-Thanks and enjoy!
+The source code aims to be rebustly documented, as we encourage open-source collaboration on this Project.

-## Possible Use-cases
+## Use-cases
 - Long-running interactive applications, like games.
-- Automated trading systems with complicated decision-making logic.
+- Automated trading systems with complex internal state management requirements.
-- Stream-processing applications that perform _ad hoc_ queries on a stream.
+- Stream-processing applications that perform fast _ad hoc_ queries on stream buffers.

 ## Basic Example
 Imagine a system that generates user input events, like _mouse click_ and _key press_.
-In this example, we delete _click events_ created after specified timestamp (just an int, in this case) while capitalizing the pressed character asssociated with each _key press_ event.
+In this example, we begin a transaction and delete _click events_ created after a specified time and capitalize the pressed character asssociated with each _key press_ event.
+These operations are random; however, they demonstate the basic API.

 ```python
 from store import Store